haml/haml/doc-src/HAML_CHANGELOG.md

 * If the ActionView `#capture` helper is used in a Haml template but without any Haml being run in the block, return the value of the block rather than the captured buffer.

+* Don't throw errors when text is nested within comments.

 ## 3.1.1

 * Update the vendored Sass to version 3.1.0.